Suffolk Mind launches new course for primary school staff to help them support the mental health of their students and themselves

 “It has been a challenging time for many, especially young people who have had to cope with many changes to their routines in the last year.
 We want to ensure school staff are equipped to be able to deal with the emotions of stress and worry that some may be feeling due to these challenges”.

-Individual places are available on the course, which is being led by mental health experts at Suffolk Mind and takes place over Zoom on Tuesday 22nd June, Tuesday 6th July and Thursday 15th July.
+Individual places are available on the course, which is being led by mental health experts at Suffolk Mind and takes place over Zoom.
 There are 12 places per course.

 For more details about the course and to book a place, click here.